 After receiving your Florida Medical Marijuana recommendation, your order will be entered into the State’s Office of Medical Marijuana Use patient registry (see associated costs below).
 The order will specify the types of Medical Marijuana you’re able to purchase, your recommended daily dose, and the amount of days your order will be active.

-You’ll then be able to purchase your medical marijuana from one of Florida’s seven dispensaries, but you’ll have to get in the Registry first and pay the associated costs.
+You’ll then be able to purchase your medical marijuana from one of Florida’s dispensaries, but you’ll have to get in the Registry first and pay the associated costs.

 What this covers: